nm05119/Exact-algorithms-for-budgeted-prize-collecting-covering-subgraph-problems/README.md

 the instance.
 All the other lines, one for each vertex v, contains in the order: the x-coordinate, the y-coordinate and the full prize p_v, separated by a space.
 All the base instances are Euclidean and symmetric.

-Each of the two directories "Tour-BPCCSP" and "Tree-BPCCSP" contain the following three subdirectories: "Parameters", "Branch-and-Cut" and "Benders".
+Each of the two directories "Cycle-BPCCSP" and "Tree-BPCCSP" contain the following three subdirectories: "Parameters", "Branch-and-Cut" and "Benders".
 The subdirectories "Parameters" contain six .param files.
 The .param files contain 72 lines each, and each line corresponds to a generated instance.
 Every such line contains in the order, and separated by a space: the value for L, the value for r_v for every vertex v, the value for c_v for every v, the value of the ratio